-Tracking on how LCFS proceeds are actually returned to Californians, is a more effective metric to track how LCFS dollars actually flow to benefit underserved communities over time and is consistent with the metric used by the CPUC to ensure compliance7.
-However, in recognition that the balance between equity and non-equity spending may necessarily vary in a given year, the regulation should specify that any "underspend" in annual equity spending will carry over to the next calendar year(s) in the form of increased equity spending requirements.
-The recommended language has been provided in the Appendix as part of the updates to the holdback program section.
+Tracking on how LCFS proceeds are actually returned to Californians, is a more effective metric to track how LCFS dollars actually flow to benefit underserved communities over time and is consistent with the metric used by the CPUC to ensure compliance^{9.} However, in recognition that the balance between equity and non-equity spending may necessarily vary in a given year, the regulation should specify that any "underspend" in annual equity spending will carry over to the next calendar year(s) in the form of increased equity spending requirements.
+The recommended language has been provided in Appendix B as part of the updates to the holdback program section.

 Compliance based on spend, when coupled with the rollover of any "underspending" on equity in a given year, also helps smaller utilities, by providing an option, to save up holdback proceeds for several years to accumulate a large enough bank to implement a program without "predeciding" how to allocate their funds into a program until they are ready to spend them, in addition to the option of saving up for large equity spending projects through the rollover provision.
-Further, compliance based on spend makes it easier to account for the reality of utility programs, which often have both equity and non-equity recipients, as the utilities can
+Further, compliance based on spend makes it easier to account for the reality of utility programs, which often have both equity and non-equity recipients, as the utilities can simply report how much of the annual spend went to each type of recipient in a calendar year, rather than managing set asides in intra-program budgets.

-&lt;sup>6 See Decision D.14-12-083 Ordering Paragraph 4, requiring reporting on annual expenditures.
+8 See Decision D.14-12-083 Ordering Paragraph 4, requiring reporting on annual expenditures.

-Decision D.20-12-027 Ordering Paragraph 1
+9 Decision D.20-12-027 Ordering Paragraph 1

-&lt;sup>8 For example, if a large IOU spent \$10 million in one year, \$7.5 million of that would be required for equity.
+10 For example, if a large IOU spent \$10 million in one year, \$7.5 million of that would be required for equity.
 However, if only \$7 million was spent on equity (70%), the \$500,000 underspend would be added to the following year's compliance such that they would need to spend 75% plus \$500,000.